yxu1183/Simple-Web-Server-and-Client/README.md

 * Server can handle incoming client requests and display essential client details.
 * If no file is requested, then the server uses the default file to response.
 * If the file requested by the client is not in the server, then it responses with “HTTP/1.1 404 Not Found”.
-* If the file requested by the server is not in the server, then it responses with “HTTP/1.1 200 OK”.
+* If the file requested by the server is in the server, then it responses with “HTTP/1.1 200 OK”.
 * Client connects the server and requests file to the server.
 * Client displays the status and contents of the file requested.
 * Client also displays essential server details.

 ## Compilation Instructions
-The code is implemented using following interpretor:
+The code is implemented using the following interpretor:

 ```
 Python 3.9